stitchdata/docs/_troubleshooting/data-discrepancies/data-discrepancy-troubleshooting-guide.md

         <div id="collapseRowCountDiscrepancies" class="panel-collapse collapse noCrossRef">
             <div class="panel-body">
                 <ol>
-                    <li><strong>3-5 examples of records that exist in the source but not in your data warehouse</strong>.
+                    <li><strong>3-5 examples of records that exist in the source but not in your destination</strong>.
 You can send us the entire record, but at the very least we need:</li>
                         <ul>
                             <li>The Primary Key</li>
                             <li>The Replication Key</li>